This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 Further information

 We are also expecting there to be some webinars on the tests that require registration as the application period approaches, so keep an eye on this section for details of those.
-We also advise you to register interest for the Christ's International Webinar in July.
+We advise you to book a place on the Christ's International Webinar in July.